-Debt vs Equity: Why Debt Financing Is Often the Cheaper Option for Your Business
+Debt vs Equity: Why Debt Financing Is the Cheaper Option for Your Business

-When a business needs money to grow, it can choose between two main options: debt or equity financing.
-Debt financing means borrowing…
+When a business needs money for expansion purposes, it can choose between two main financing options: debt or equity financing.
+Debt financing…

-When a business needs money to grow, it can choose between two main options: debt or equity financing.
+When a business needs money for expansion purposes, it can choose between two main financing options: debt or equity financing.
 Debt financing means borrowing money that must be paid back with interest, while equity financing means giving up part of the business in exchange for cash.
 At first, taking on debt may seem risky, but it can actually be cheaper than equity in the long run.
 This is because you keep full ownership of your business and the interest on loans is often lower than the cost of giving up profits.
-In this article, we explain why debt financing is often the more affordable choice for businesses.
+In this article, we have discussed why debt financing is often the more affordable choice for businesses.

 Understanding the Basics of Debt and Equity Financing